 How To Run Your School Like a Startup

-While doing research for my thesis a while back, I studied more than 230 school leaders to identify the key practices that explain why some perform better than others on enrollment growth.
-I found that four key methods explain a whopping 66% of the difference in performance among leaders in the sample.
+When researching for my thesis a while back, I analyzed more than 230 school leaders to reveal the main behaviors that explain how certain teams deliver higher enrollment growth than others.
+I found that four key methods explain an astonishing 72% of the higher enrollment performance among leaders in the group.

 1. Embracing uncertainty